 These statements should also include numbers that quantify your results, when possible.
 Think about how many hours you saved the company or what percentage of an old process you replaced, for example.
 Even if you don’t have results, you can still quantify the scale of your project or the size of the team you helped manage.
 Think about the amount of scenarios you handled, the number of people you supervised, or how many different teams you worked with so you can provide context to your work.

-Next, you need to build a strong product management portfolio that includes 3-6 case studies highlighting your past experiences, projects, and skills.
+Next, you need to build a strong product management portfolio.
+Include 3-6 case studies that highlight your past experiences, projects, and skills.
 Your portfolio should include examples of team management, communication, project planning, and risk management.
 Each case study should address the main problem, what actions you took to solve it, and the final results.
 Consider recording your results in a spreadsheet so that they are easily scannable.

-Each organization and role requires slightly different experiences, so double check that your portfolio reflects the company’s needs, the job description, and what unique skills you can bring to the table.
+Each organization and role requires slightly different experiences.
+Make sure you double check that your portfolio reflects the company’s needs, the job description, and what unique skills you can bring to the table.

 Focus on developing your own ideas and testing prototypes to demonstrate that you are capable of envisioning and creating a product that meets users’ needs.
 Find new startups or nonprofits that you can help out, so you can add those projects to your portfolio.
 If you can’t find someone to work with, consider planning a smartphone app, building a wireframe, or creating a PowerPoint with a case study or project proposal.
 No matter what you decide, your projects should highlight skills such as A/B testing, Agile or Scrum management, strategy and operations, need finding, idea validation, and other essential product manager skills.